A geometric mesh smoothing algorithm related to damped oscillations: Numerical results and discussion on mesh quality improvement

 \subsubsection{Example 3: planar quad mesh}

-As a simple quadrilateral example mesh we choose a square with an omitted inner circle which is randomly decomposed into quadrilaterals and apply Algorithm~\ref{alg:quadmesh}.
+As a simple quadrilateral example mesh (see on the left in Fig.~\ref{fig:quadmesh}) we choose a square with an omitted inner circle which is randomly decomposed into quadrilaterals and apply Algorithm~\ref{alg:quadmesh}.
+This sample mesh is taken from Mesquite called \emph{hole in square}.
 We decide heuristically to apply the triangle mesh algorithm~\ref{alg:TriangleMesh} ten times to each subtriangle of each quadrilateral (see definition of the algorithm) and determine as best adaptive parameters again $(\alpha_0,\alpha_1)=(0.1,0.15)$.
 The results are shown in Fig.~\ref{fig:quadmesh}.